MXM and Wolf Cousins: #StemDrop

 In the latter half of the year, MXM and Wolf Cousins contributed to three songs off of Lizzo's album Special, including its promotional single "Grrrls", and, later, its second single "2 Be Loved (Am I Ready)".
 Additionally, the year saw the return of collaborative efforts between Ilya and OzGo for nearly eight years on Mabel's album About Last Night....
 Wolf Cousins also contributed to multiple songs on Tove Lo's album Dirt Femme.
 In September 2022, Sam Smith released the single "Unholy", alongside Kim Petras, which was contributed by Ilya, and received a top position on the charts in nearly 20 countries worldwide.
 The song's explosive success was credited to the pair teasing the song on TikTok with a video of them dancing in the recording studio a little over a month before its release.
 British house duo Disclosure made a remix of the song and performed it live, posting their love for the song on social media as well.
 It was announced, simultaneously, that it is expected to appear on Smith's fourth album Gloria.
-Additionally, other notable contributions that took place by the collective include with acts, such as Beyoncé, Fletcher and Alma.
+Additionally, other notable contributions that took place by the collective include with acts, such as Beyoncé and Alma.
 Towards the end of the year, Max Martin partnered up with Simon Cowell of Syco Music, as well as record labels Universal Music Group and Republic Records, to create a talent-searching project for TikTok called "#StemDrop".
 Simon elaborated on the purpose of the project, "Imagine if some of the biggest songwriters in the world wrote a brand new song and, instead of giving it to a well-known artist, you gave it to the world to record?"
 The first song of the project called "Red Lights" was released on 26 October 2022 and was written by Max, as well as Savan Kotecha and Ali Payami.

+Towards the start of 2023, Max Martin contributed to several songs on Maneskin's international debut album Rush!, including "Supermodel".
+British artist Lewis Capaldi stated that he had written extensively with the MXM and Wolf Cousins team, including Elvira Anderfjard and OzGo.
+The song "Leave Me Slowly", scheduled to be released on Capaldi's second album Broken by Desire to Be Heavenly Sent, was written by Martin and Oscar Holter.
+Furthermore, Elvira and OzGo had begun working frequently together on numerous projects for the likes of Maisie Peters and Alma.
+In March 2023, Max Martin announced that he, alongside Shellback and Fred Again, co-wrote Ed Sheeran's single "Eyes Closed", which was released as the lead cut from his 2023 album - (Subtract).
+Around the same time, Max shared a photo of him in the studio with Madonna, which sparked a lot of hype on social media.